MERS

 How is MERS treated?

-There is no specific treatment for MERS.
-Early medical care can save lives.
+There is no specific treatment recommended for MERS.
+Early medical care to help with breathing problems and fever can reduce the chance of complications.

 Can MERS be prevented?

-There is currently no vaccination to protect you against MERS.
+There is currently no vaccination to protect against MERS.

-If you go to the Middle East, you should:
+If you go to the Middle East, here's how you can reduce your chance of catching MERS:

 - before eating